-- our plans to develop and commercialize ALRN-6924, including the potential benefits thereof; - our ongoing and future clinical trials for ALRN-6924, whether conducted by us or by any future collaborators, including the timing of initiation of these trials and of the anticipated results; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents and investments; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the timing of and our ability to obtain and maintain marketing approvals for ALRN-6924; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our ability to identify additional product candidates with significant commercial potential; - our plans to enter into collaborations for the development and commercialization of ALRN-6924 and any additional product candidates; - potential benefits of any future collaboration; - developments relating to our competitors and our industry; - the impact of government laws and regulations; - the impact the coronavirus pandemic may have on the timing of our clinical development and on our operations; and - our ability to maintain our listing on the Nasdaq Capital Market.
+- our plans to develop and commercialize ALRN-6924, including the potential benefits thereof; - our clinical trials for ALRN-6924, whether conducted by us or by any future collaborators, including with respect to the design of the trials or the timing of initiation of these trials and of the anticipated results; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents and investments: - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the timing of and our ability to obtain and maintain marketing approvals for ALRN-6924; - the rate and degree of market acceptance and clinical utility of any products for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our plans to enter into collaborations for the development and commercialization of ALRN-6924 and any additional product candidates; - potential benefits of any future collaboration; - developments relating to our competitors and our industry; - the impact of government laws and regulations; - the impact the coronavirus pandemic may have on the timing of our clinical development and on our operations; and - our ability to maintain our listing on the Nasdaq Capital Market.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
-We have included important factors in the cautionary statements in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
+We have included important factors in the cautionary statements in our Annual Report on Form 10-K and in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, collaborations, joint ventures or investments that we may make or enter into.